Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Calculate exact mortgage payoff date from current balance, rate, and payment.
+Calculate the estimated mortgage payoff timeline and projected payoff date from current balance, rate, and monthly payment.
 Useful for tracking progress, planning major expenses around mortgage end, or comparing payment scenarios.

 A worked example